Natural hormone balance & healthy living tips for women

 Exercise is a great tool for releasing feel-good hormones, clearing your mind and maintaining overall health.

-However, exercise that is too strenuous can actually feel stressful to your system and leave you feeling more depleted.
+However, exercise that is too strenuous can actually create more stress in the body, leaving you depleted.

 Hello there!
 I’m Germaine…health coach, yoga teacher, global citizen, resident geek and your tour guide around here!